Austin Kleon – Roube Como Um Artista

 Brion Gysin was a painter at the time.
 And he's preparing a canvas

-Brion Gysin era pintor na época.
-Ele estava preparando uma tela
+Brion Gysin era um pintor na época.
+E ele estava preparando uma tela

 and when he was cutting the canvas, he cut through a stack of newspapers